 Treatment

-Preparing for Surgery: Medication Safety Checklist
+Preparing for Orthopaedic Surgery: Medication Safety Checklist

-Before your orthopaedic surgery, get an up-to-date list of all your medications—along with their dosages—from your primary care doctor.
-Share the list with your surgeon during one of your preoperative visits and with your anesthesiologist on the day of your surgery.
-Your preoperative nurse should also place a copy of the list in your chart.
+Share the list with your orthopaedic surgeon during one of your preoperative visits and with your anesthesiologist on the day of your surgery.
+Your peri-operative team (the nurses and staff who help coordinate your surgery) should also place a copy of the list in your chart and electronic medical record (EMR).

 Preoperative Medication Safety Checklist